XiaoMi/Gaea/backend/direct_connection_en.md

 ### Considering about Anonymous Function

-The function of the unit test whose name is "Response after Handshake," containing an anonymous function.
+The function of the unit test whose name is "response after handshake," containing an anonymous function.

 The variables in the anonymous function inside the test will take the address of other variables and bring them inside the function.